 The "Multilog LX2" is a multi-purpose data logger device.
 Several models are available.
 Please contact your sales representative for help with selection of an appropriate model for your application.

-HWM also provides a software tool for logger setup, known as "IDT".
+HWM also provides a software tool, known as "IDT" ("Installation and Diagnostic Tool") for logger setup and test.
+(See also section 1.5).

-1.1.
-DOCUMENTATION AND SUPPORT OF PRODUCT